jeghers/playgen/README.md

 * redundantTitleThreshold: the number of songs selected before another song with an identical name is allowed, unused if set to 0

+* redundantArtistThreshold: the number of songs selected before another song with an identical artist is allowed, unused if set to 0
 * partialTitleDelimiters: a collection of characters that will be treated as delimiters when comparing for duplicate titles.
-For example, if set to "(,", the the titles "Sing Along", "Sing Along (live)", and "Sing Along, Sing With Me (medley)" would all be treated as identical titles because their first delimited sections are identical.
+For example, if set to "(,", then the titles "Sing Along", "Sing Along (live)", and "Sing Along, Sing With Me (medley)" would all be treated as identical titles because their first delimited sections are identical.

-* redundantArtistThreshold: the number of songs selected before another song with an identical artist is allowed, unused if set to 0

 ## **Playlist Filenames**